ReeseWang/ruoxi.wang/diskless-linux-cluster.md

 The file is another larger piece of code called [boot loader](https://wiki.archlinux.org/index.php/Arch_boot_process#Boot_loader).
 You may have already known a boot loader called [GRUB](https://wiki.archlinux.org/index.php/GRUB).
 PXE executes the boot loader, the boot loader first gets its configuration file from the TFTP server.
 The configuration file stores the path of the [Linux kernel](https://wiki.archlinux.org/index.php/Arch_boot_process#Kernel) and [initramfs](https://wiki.archlinux.org/index.php/Arch_boot_process#initramfs).
 The boot loader then gets the kernel and initramfs through TFTP, loads them into RAM and executes the kernel with the command line options in the configuration file (imagine the kernel to be a command-line program you run in your terminal).

 The kernel is a much larger piece of code.
-It uses the initramfs as a temporary root file system and runs the `/init` program in it (as a process instead of letting it take over the execution). `/init` then mounts an [Network File System (NFS)](https://en.wikipedia.org/wiki/Network_File_System), provided by the server, to `/new_root` and mounts another NFS to `/new_root/etc`.
+It uses the initramfs as a temporary root file system and runs the `/init` program in it (as a process instead of letting it take over the execution). `/init` then mounts a [Network File System (NFS)](https://en.wikipedia.org/wiki/Network_File_System), provided by the server, to `/new_root` and mounts another NFS to `/new_root/etc`.
 Finally the kernel use `/new_root` as the root file system and run `/init` in it. `/init` will then start many background processes and show a login prompt to the user.
 This concludes the boot process of a diskless client machine.

-These are the methods we use to let clients share the same root file system while have different configurations:
+These are the methods we use to let clients share the same root file system while having different configurations:

 * The root file system can only be mounted as read-only by clients.
 This is for keeping clients from garbling the root file system.
 * We create a [tmpfs](https://en.wikipedia.org/wiki/Tmpfs) and put it on top of our read-only root to form an [OverlayFS](https://en.wikipedia.org/wiki/OverlayFS).
-By this we make the root read-write so that programs won't refuse to work due to not able to create a file.
+By this, we make the root read-write so that programs won't refuse to work due to not able to create a file.
 The changes are lost upon client reboot though.
-* Every client mounts its own NFS on `/etc` as read-write in the initramfs stage so that they can have different enabled systemd services, different SSH server keys, different user list and/or group list, etc. We use [git](https://en.wikipedia.org/wiki/Git) to track changes in these `/etc` directories so that if you want to make a change across all clients, just commit the changes in the upstream `/etc` and do `git-pull`s in downstream `/etc` directories.
+* Every client mounts its own NFS on `/etc` as read-write in the initramfs stage so that they can have different enabled systemd services, different SSH server keys, different user lists and/or group lists, etc. We use [git](https://en.wikipedia.org/wiki/Git) to track changes in these `/etc` directories so that if you want to make a change across all clients, just commit the changes in the upstream `/etc` and do `git-pull`s in downstream `/etc` directories.
-* One designated client can have persistent write access to its `/boot` (thus all clients' `/boot`) to make its own initramfs image in case that the hardwares differ between the server and clients.
+* One designated client can have persistent write access to its `/boot` (thus all clients' `/boot`) to make its own initramfs image in case that the hardware differ between the server and clients.

 ## Let's Do It!